 Our Youth Awards are industry-approved programmes that foster connections between schools and employers, and build work-ready skills for young people.

 Whether your students want to explore possibilities for the future, or simply push themselves and take on a new challenge, they can do this with a Skills Active Youth Award, while gaining recognised credits that count towards their secondary education.

 Gaining consent to assess

 First things first - you need to get consent to assess the relevant unit standards, if you don’t already hold it.
-Once this is approved, you can fill out our Youth Awards resource order form and we will send you the material.
+Once this is approved, you can fill out a Youth Awards resource order form and we will send you the material.

 Delivery and assessment

 Your school will deliver the programme and assess your students using our resources.

 Growing Coaches PLUS recognises students with the skills needed to coach sport at a beginner level.